nitsvutt/behind-the-functions/README.md

 ## Abstract

 Along with the useful of the Rapid Application Development, human readable and functional programming languages, such as Python, Ruby, and Dart, always play a vital role.
-These days, gravitating towards using them without a deep understand on their essence is somewhat practical, but what happen if you intend to write your application in more object-oriented programming languages like C++, Java and Scala.
+These days, gravitating towards using them without a deep understand on their essence is somewhat practical, but what happen when you intend to write your application in more object-oriented programming languages like C++, Java and Scala.
 So let's "deep dive into the algorithm", the main character behind every functions.

 ## Approach